Increasing New Patients – The Key Ingredients, Part 3

 Quite often it comes up that a practitioner has had a lot of interaction with salesmen from dental marketing companies and are really interested in (and often confused about) getting to be “number one” on Google or “dominate their area” by coming up on the first page of Google using Search Engine Optimization, Pay-Per-Click and having blogs and Facebook, Google+, Twittering and so forth.

-Many have tried these ideas before I get to know them.
-The ones who did almost one-for-one didn’t get to see anywhere near the results they expected, plus had not increased their new patient numbers nor got the type of patients they wanted while doing these marketing activities.
+Many have tried these ideas before I got to know them.
+The ones who did almost one-for-one didn’t see anywhere near the results they expected, and they didn’t increase their new patient numbers or get the type of patients they wanted while doing these marketing activities.

 It is not that the companies selling SEO and social media are wrong in any way – there is a vital need for good companies that know how all this works and who do it well for their clients.

-What is wrong about it usually is that there is a lack of knowledge by the practitioner about a vital ingredient in any marketing.
+What is wrong with it is the practitioner’s lack of knowledge about a vital ingredient in marketing.

 The missing ingredient